 As you reach the col between Street and Nye, you'll find a large cairn - the largest on this route.
 The herd path runs into the unmarked Street - Nye ridge heard path, which is also quite defined.
 I did lose the trail briefly in one spot while climbing Street, but found the path again quickly.
 Anyone who has ever followed my footprints while following a herd path knows how I tend to wander.

 It seems like most people tend to venture to the summit of Nye first, and on this day I did the same.
-Of course, Nye is closer too; it is only about seven minutes from the Col. It goes without saying that that Nye's summit is lackluster as are all wooded summits, but there are a few viewpoints nearby.
+Of course, Nye is closer too; it is only about seven minutes from the Col. It goes without saying that Nye's summit is lackluster as are all wooded summits, but there are a few viewpoints nearby.
 As I scrambled through the thick gathering of trees I could spot a good view of the Seward Range to the west.

 After spending some time at Nye with mandatory summit photography I quickly popped back down to the col, then started the climb to Street.
 Street's peak is a little bit farther, and it took me about 23 minutes to reach the summit.
 For some reason both times I have climbed this mountain I have walked right past the summit sign.
 So, if you've reached the path going to the scenic overlook, turn around and look for the sign.
 There were a few good great views from Street to the Santanoni and MacIntyre Ranges.
-When I hiked this peak last time the view was better because I was standing about three feet of snow pack.
-Standing on the four inches of powder didn't really put me over the view blocking brush.
+When I hiked this peak last time the view was better because I was standing about three feet of snowpack.
+Standing on the four inches of powder didn't really put me over the view-blocking brush.

 I started chilling down as I started to descend so adjusted my layers and began following the trail back down.
 I even had to don my mittens as my fingers began to get a little tender from the cold.
 I was glad I brought all my winter gear with me.

 I made it down the trail and then came back to the thing I was dreading: Indian Book.
 With the sun melted snow in the stream, the brook was a little higher.
-There were a few more rocks underwater now, so I stored my camera back in its waterproof pouch in preparation for a good old fashioned dunking.
+There were a few more rocks underwater now, so I stored my camera back in its waterproof pouch in preparation for a good old-fashioned dunking.
 The first step onto a submerged rock went well, balancing on one foot with poles planted on the river bed.
 I quickly went for the next rock, it was at least 8 inches underwater now.
-I had trouble placing my poles in the deep fast moving water but managed to place my foot on that rock.
+I had trouble placing my poles in the deep fast-moving water but managed to place my foot on that rock.
 But as I swing my leg to the next rock while pushing off with my other foot, one leg quickly slid off.
-I went up to my knee in that cold water but manged to keep the other foot dry as I yanked myself out of that stream.
+I went up to my knee in that cold water but managed to keep the other foot dry as I yanked myself out of that stream.
 I plodded to the shore knowing now that the hard part was over.
-I still had plenty of day light as I sauntered back to the Loj and even decided to climb Mt Jo before stopping hiking that day.
+I still had plenty of daylight as I sauntered back to the Loj and even decided to climb Mt Jo before stopping hiking that day.